INTRODUCTION TO PIVOT TABLE IN EXCEL

 - Click on any one of the divisions from the slicer and view the result as shown in the picture below

-It shows how many employees have joined from the AD division in different years and have different salaries.
+It shows how many employees have joined the AD division in different years and have different salaries.
 Likewise, you can view the data for other divisions also.

 How To Use Pivot Table Slicer Styles?